NetworkBlockDevice/nbd/doc/proto.md

       be at least 12.
 This reply represents that an error occurred at a given offset, which MUST lie within the original offset and length of the request; the client can use this offset to determine if request had any partial success.
+The server MAY use an offset that is not a multiple of any advertised minimum block size.
 This chunk type MAY appear multiple times in a structured reply, although the same offset SHOULD NOT be repeated.
 Likewise, if content chunks were sent earlier in the structured reply, the server SHOULD NOT send multiple distinct offsets that lie within the bounds of a single content chunk.
       Valid as a reply to `NBD_CMD_READ`, `NBD_CMD_WRITE`, `NBD_CMD_WRITE_ZEROES`, and `NBD_CMD_TRIM`.

       The payload is structured as: